BlankManifold/NeedForOrder/README.md

 ## Game objective

 Reorganize some chaotically placed geometric objects at will following your inner NeedForRegularity.
-You can choose to reorganize randomally placed: lines, squares, dots and disk.
-There is no specific goal: create your pattern/order, lower the entropy and (maybe?) save the configurations created.
+You can choose to reorganize randomally placed lines, squares, dots and disks.
+There is no specific goal: create your pattern/order, lower the entropy and (maybe?) save the configurations you created.
 You can also choose to use a background (faded) pattern to inspire and facilitate your need for regularity.
 ## My goals:

 * Build and complete another little abstract game (completely on my own)